-Dan Wood, AIA, LEED received his BA at the University of Pennsylvania and a Masters degree from Columbia University.
-Wood has taught at Princeton, the Cooper Union, Columbia University, Ohio State University and the Berkeley School of Environmental Design, as the Friedman Distinguished Chair.
-He will join the Yale School of Architecture as the Louis Kahn Chair in the fall of 2013.
-Wood is originally from Rhode Island and has lived in Paris and for many years in the Netherlands before moving to New York in 2002.
-He is a licensed architect in the State of New York.
+Dan Wood, FAIA, LEED AP, leads international projects for WORKac ranging from masterplans to buildings across the United States as well as in Asia, Africa, and Europe.
+Wood holds the 2013-14 Louis I. Kahn Chair at the Yale School of Architecture and has taught at the Princeton University School of Architecture, the Irwin S. Chanin School of Architecture at the Cooper Union, Columbia University’s Graduate School of Architecture, Planning, and Preservation, Ohio State University’s Knowlton School of Architecture, and the UC Berkeley School of Environmental Design, where he was the Friedman Distinguished Chair.
+Wood is originally from Rhode Island and lived in Paris and in the Netherlands for many years before moving to New York in 2002.
+He is a licensed architect in the State of New York and is LEED certified.

 Amale Andraos is the newly appointed dean of Columbia University’s Graduate School of Architecture, Planning and Preservation.
 Previous to her appointment she was an associate professor at the School.
 She has taught at numerous institutions including the Princeton University School of Architecture, the Harvard Graduate School of Design, the University of Pennsylvania Design School, and the American University in Beirut.
 Andraos is committed to research and publications.
 Her work has recently explored the question of representation by re-examining the concept of the ‘Arab City.’
 Andraos was born in Beirut, Lebanon.
 She has lived in Saudi Arabia, France, Canada, and the Netherlands prior to moving to New York in 2002.
 She serves on the board of the Architectural League of New York, the Advisory Board of the Arab Center for Architecture in Beirut and is a member of the faculty steering committee for the Columbia Global Centers | Middle East.